atomone-hub/genesis/README.md

    make more connections out.
  - [ ] Allow the staking distribution to hone its intelligence via slashing.
  - [ ] Use real human connections to defend against AI.
+ - [ ] About diversity of implementation, and its limitations.
+ - [ ] Add old PHOTON elements back in if relevant; not counting 2/3 ratio...
  - [ ] XXX